-The andes amazon fund works to ensure ecosystem viability in the amazon headwaters region.
+The andes amazon fund (AAF) works to ensure ecosystem viability in the amazon headwaters region.

-Since 2015, we have focused our efforts on the area between the eastern Andes and the upper lowland Amazon.
+Since 2015, we have focused our efforts on the area between the eastern Andes mountains and the upper lowland Amazon in Peru, Colombia, Bolivia, and Ecuador.
 This region hosts the world’s highest levels of species diversity and is the home of many indigenous communities.
-Therefore, it offers one of the best conservation opportunities in the world.
+Therefore, it offers one of the best conservation opportunities.